pauldambra/blog_source/_posts/2011-08-05-how-to-design-unsubscribe-link.md

 >
 > 1) A prominent link in the body of an email leading users to a page confirming his or her unsubscription (no input from the user, other than confirmation, should be required).<br />2) By replying to your email with an unsubscribe request.

-So I think that we're going to shufty this all around a bit.
+So I think that we're going to shufty this all-around a bit.

 Two types of mailings = two types of link